 What are the treatment options for atrial fibrillation?

-The treatment for AF either controls the heart rate or changes the rhythm back to normal.
+The treatment for atrial fibrillation (AF) either controls the heart rate or changes the rhythm back to normal.
 Because of the risk of blood clots forming and causing a stroke, the treatment also usually includes medication to prevent blood clots (anticoagulation).

 Rate control treatment

-In untreated AF, the heart rate may be as fast as 180 beats per minute, although it is more commonly between 120 and 160 beats per minute.
-The aim of medication is to bring the heart rate back down to normal (ideally, to less than 90 beats per minute when resting).
+In untreated AF, the heart rate may be as fast as 180 beats per minute (bpm), although it is more commonly between 120 and 160 bpm.
+The aim of medication is to bring the heart rate back down to normal (ideally, to less than 90 bpm when resting).
 If your heart rate is brought down to normal, your heart becomes efficient again and your symptoms usually improve.
 Your pulse may still feel irregular but not fast.

 Several medicines can slow the heart rate down.
 They include beta-blocker medicines (such as atenolol and propranolol), calcium-channel blocker medicines (such as diltiazem and verapamil) and digoxin.
 These medicines work by interfering with the electrical impulses of the heart.
 The medicine chosen may depend on factors such as other heart problems that you may have.